When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 Do not begin with the “best guess” value.
 Begin with the best process: pick lane, assemble facts, and request a scoped engagement.
 That prevents unnecessary revisions and helps appraisers provide useful timelines.

-For this keyword lane, the practical sequence is:
+For this appraisal need, the practical sequence is:

 1. confirm whether your need is donation, estate, or insurance;